-Facility Name: Company Name: Assessed By: Date Submitted:
+Assessed By: Date Submitted:

-.Supporting Documentation / Evidence: Name of Document Location
+Supporting Documentation / Evidence:

+Name of Docu ment Location

+Interviewees:

-Interviewees: Name Position Name Position
+.Name Position .Name Position

+Version CAN 3.0 March 2023 12

-QUESTION Y N DESCRIPTION & EVIDENCE INDICATOR 1: Corporate Crisis Management and Communications Preparedness 1.
+QUESTION Υ N DESCRIPTION & EVIDENCE INDICA ATOI R 1: Corporate Crisis Management and Com munica tions Preparedness 1.
 Has the CEO endorsed and demonstrated support for crisis management and communications planning?
-2. Have credible threats and risks to the company been identified? a.
-Have protocols been established to address identified threats and risks? b.
-Has the corporate office reviewed threats and risks identified by facilities and reflected these in corporate planning where relevant?
-3. Has a Corporate Crisis Management Team been established, with defined roles and responsibilities? oorate 4.
+2. Have credible threats and risks been identified for the company and protocols established to address them?
+3. Have the results of these evaluations been shared between corporate and operations levels?
+4. Has a Corporate Crisis Management Team been established, with defined roles and responsibilities? ate 5.
 Is there a notification mechanism in place to activate the Corporate Crisis Management Team in the event of a crisis?
-Indicator 1 - Corporate 5.
-Has a media spokesperson been assigned and trained, or do they demonstrate equivalent qualifications and competencies?
-Indicato 6.
-Has key media and stakeholder contact information been prepared and is a system in place for tracking engagement with media and stakeholders?
-7. Has a Corporate Crisis Management and Communications Plan been developed and is it a controlled document?
-8. Have all Corporate Crisis Management Team members received the Corporate Crisis Management and Communications Plan and key contact information?
-9. Has a physical, virtual, or hybrid crisis control centre been established and equipped?
-10 .
-Have communications mechanisms been established to alert employees to a crisis and to provide updates?
-If you have answered "Yes" to all the questions, assign a "Yes" for this indicator.
+Sorpor 6.
+Has a media spokesperson been assigned and trained?
+Indicator 1 - Corporate 7.
+Is the Crisis Management and Communications Plan a controlled document?
+Indio 8.
+Have all Corporate Crisis Management Team members been provided the plan and key contact list?
+9. Has a crisis control centre been established and equipped?
+10. Have key media contact and telephone log sheets been prepared?
+11. Have mechanisms to alert employees to a crisis and its developments been established?
+12. Has contact information for key stakeholders relevant to the credible threats been prepared? rou have answered "Yes" to all of the questions, sign a "No". assign a "Ye s" for this indicator.
+Otherwise, ASSESSED CORPORATE PERFORMANCE FOR INDICATOR 1

+QUESTION Υ N DESCRIPTION & EVIDENCE INDICA INDICATOR 2: Corporate Review 1.
+Is the Corporate Crisis Management and Communications Plan regularly reviewed and updated: a. when there is a change of personnel of those associated with implementation of the crisis management and communications plan? porate b. when there is a change in business (e.g., a new mine)?
+AND/OR Corl c. every 18-24 months?
+Indicator 2 - Corporate 2.
+Is the mechanism to notify the crisis management team tested at least twice per year?
+Indic 3.
+Are mechanisms to alert employees to a crisis and its developments tested at least once per year?
+4. Do processes exist to ensure that new crisis team members are familiarized with the plan within two months of joining the team?
+If you have answered "Yes" to all of the questions, assign a "Yes" for this indicator.
 Otherwise, assign a "No".
-ASSESSED CORPORATE PERFORMANCE FOR INDICATOR 1
+ASSESSED CORPORATE PERFORMANCE FOR INDICATOR 2

-QUESTION Y N DESCRIPTION & EVIDENCE INDICA ATOR 2: Corporate Review 1.
-Is the Corporate Crisis Management and Communications Plan reviewed and updated: a.
-When there is a change of personnel of those associated with implementation of the plan? b.
-When there is a change in business (e.g., a new mine)?
-AND/OR ۵ c.
-At least every two years?
-Corporate 2.
-Is the mechanism to notify the Corporate Crisis Management Team tested at least twice per year?
-Indicator 2 - Corporate 3.
-Is key media and stakeholder contact information reviewed or updated at least every two years?
-Indic 4.
-Are mechanisms to alert employees to a crisis and provide updates tested at least once per year?
-5. Do processes exist to ensure that new Corporate Crisis Management Team members are familiarized with the Corporate Crisis Management and Communications Plan within two months of joining the team?
-If you have answered "Yes" to all the questions, assign a "Yes" for this indicator.
+QUESTION Y N DESCRIPTION & EVIDENCE INDICA INDICATOR 3: Corporate Training tor 3 rate Are "tabletop" crisis simulation exercises conducted annually?
+Indicator If you have answered "Yes" to all of the questions, assign a "Yes" for this indicator.
 Otherwise, assign a "No".
-ASSESSED CORPORATE PERFORMANCE FOR INDICATOR 2 Y / N:
+ASSESSED CORPORATE PERFORMANCE FOR INDICATOR 3

-QUESTION Y N DESCRIPTION & EVIDENCE INDICA TOR 3: Corporate Training tor 3 rate Are tabletop crisis simulation exercises conducted annually at the corporate office?
-Indicator 3 Corporate If you have answered "Yes" to all the questions, assign a "Yes" for this indicator.
-Otherwise, assign a "No".
-ASSESSED CORPORATE PERFORMANCE FOR INDICATOR 3 Y / N: